Enterprise-CMCS/managed-care-review/docs/ADRs/016-use-launch-darkly-for-feature-flags.md

 ## Decision Outcome

 Use LaunchDarkly because of the robust feature flag management tools that will allow our multidisciplinary team to effectively test, validate, and selectively expose new, complex features.

 ## Pros and Cons of the Alternatives

 ### Do nothing

 * `+` No change, no extra dependencies.
 Continue to release code to users as it is ready and users will see changes reflected in their environments.
 * `+` No communication needed around what code is available on what environment.
 If its merged,  it is immediately useable in the higher environments.
-* `-` Incremental changes due to continuous delivery, including incomplete work is visible to users.
-There already cases where this has become confusing or resulted in a broken experience.
+* `-` Incremental changes due to continuous delivery, including incomplete work, is visible to users.
+There are already cases where this has become confusing or resulted in a broken user experience.
+* `-` A high level of coordination is needed between the team to make sure higher environments are is a good state before testing new users with features.
-* `-` We don't have the ability to test groups of changes together as an epic before making it visible to users.
+* `-` No ability to selectively test groups of changes together on production without also making them immediately visible to users.

 ### Manage ourselves by using environment variables to toggle features on and off